onx001/tp/docs/DeveloperGuide.md

 4. If the player made a move resulting in a promotion, `parsePromote` is called.
 5. `Parser` calls `getColor` and `getPosition` to retrieve relevant data from the `ChessPiece` the player wants to promote.
-6. The user's input is parsed and a new, promoted `ChessPiece` is returned.
+6. The user's input is parsed and a new `ChessPiece` is returned.

 `Parser` also contains methods to fulfil parsing needs in other parts of the program, for instance `parseChessPiece`, which is called while loading the .txt file containing save data, called for each character representing a singular chess piece.
 Using a Case statement, it returns the relevant `ChessPiece` object depending on the character (representing the type of piece), and whether it is capitalised (representing colour).

+How the parsing works:
+- When called upon to parse a user command, the `Parser` class returns a relevant subclass of the `Command` class (i.e. entering a valid command "XYZ" will cause `Parser` to return an `XYZCommand` object)
+- Each `Command` subclass contains the relevant methods to execute the specified command (AbortCommand, ShowCommand, etc.) and inherit from the abstract `Command` class.

 ## Product scope